mstrens/oXs_on_RP2040/README.md

 * Each "sequencer" is defined by 7 parameters:
     * The GPIO on which PWM signal is generated ( must be in range 0/15); the same GPIO may not be used for another purpose or by another sequencer
     * The type of PWM signal
-        * 0 = SERVO =  PWM signal to control a servo (every 20 msec a pulse in range 1ms/2ms is generated)
+        * 0 = SERVO =  PWM signal to control a servo (every xx msec a pulse in range 1ms/2ms is generated)
-        * 1 = ANALOG = PWM signal to control a LED or analog voltage ( every 20 msec, a pulse in range 0/20ms is generated)
+        * 1 = ANALOG = PWM signal to control a LED or analog voltage ( every xx msec, a pulse in range 0/xx ms is generated)
     * The duration of one "clock" in msec (must be greater than 20); this defines the base unit of the "smooth" and the "keep" delays used in steps definition (see below)
     * The Rc channel that control this sequencer (must be in range 1/16); the same Rc channel may be used in several sequencers
     * The default PWM value (to apply when no Rc channel has yet been received) (must be in range -100/100 for SERVO, 0/100 for ANALOG outputs)